Oasisamerica: Fremont

 The Fremont area covered a large part of modern-day Utah.
 It was situated to the north of the Ancestral Pueblo cultural area.
-Its cultural development as a part of Oasisamerica took place between the fifth and fourteenth centuries.
+Its cultural development as a part of Oasisamerica took place between the 5th and 14th centuries.
 Scholars contend that the Fremont culture was derived from the Ancestral Pueblo culture.
 Theoretically, the Fremont communities would have emigrated toward the north, bringing with them the customs, social organization structures, and technology of the Ancestral Pueblo.
 This hypothesis neatly explains the presence of ceramics in Utah that are very similar to those found in Mesa Verde.

-A second hypothesis suggests that the Fremont culture may have been derived from buffalo-hunting societies, probably from a culture of Athabaskan origin.
-As time passed, the foreign culture would have adopted the culture of their southern neighbors.
-In both this theory and the aforementioned, there is a justification for the less-complex development in Fremont as opposed to other regions of Oasisamerica because of their more suitable climates for agriculture.

 The decay of the Fremont culture began as early as the second half of the 10th century and was completed in the 14th century.
+They migrated to northwestern Utah.
 Upon the Spaniards' arrival, the region was occupied by the Shoshones, an Uto-Aztecan group.

 Pataya

 The Patayan area occupies the western part of Oasisamerica.
 It comprises the modern-day states of California and Arizona in the U.S., and Baja California and Sonora in Mexico.
 The Patayans were a peripheral culture whose cultural development was probably influenced by their Hohokam neighbors to the east.
 From them they would have learned the Mesoamerican ballgame, cremation techniques, and techniques for the production of ceramics.

-The Patayan culture began to disappear in the fourteenth century.
+The Patayan culture began to disappear in the 14th century.
 When the Spanish arrived in the region, the Colorado River Valley was only occupied by the river-dwelling Yuman peoples.